Shopify by Littledata Source

 Import all orders

-With a Littledata Plus plan you can import all Shopify orders and refunds from before you started using Segment, to sync with destinations that support timestamped events (for example, a data warehouse).
+With an annual Littledata Plus plan you can import all Shopify orders and refunds from before you started using Segment, to sync with destinations that support timestamped events (for example, a data warehouse).
 This enables you to build a complete customer history in your chosen destination.

 Advanced Device-mode settings